Broadmeadows

 AreaSearch assessment indicates Broadmeadows faces employment challenges relative to the majority of Australian markets

 Broadmeadows has a skilled workforce with strong representation in manufacturing and industrial sectors.
-Its unemployment rate was 15.3% as of June 2025, which is 6.1 percentage points higher than Greater Melbourne's rate of 4.6%.
+The unemployment rate was 15.3% as of June 2025, which is 6.1 percentage points higher than Greater Melbourne's rate of 4.6%.

 Employment growth over the past year was estimated at 4.1%.
-There are 5,509 residents in work, but workforce participation lags significantly at 45.9%, compared to Greater Melbourne's 64.1%.
+As of June 2025, 5,509 residents were employed.
+Workforce participation in Broadmeadows was 45.9%, compared to Greater Melbourne's 64.1%.
 Key industries of employment among residents are health care & social assistance, construction, and transport, postal & warehousing.
-Employment specialization is particularly high in transport, postal & warehousing, with a share of 2.0 times the regional level.

-Conversely, professional & technical services show lower representation at 5.0% versus the regional average of 10.1%.
-The ratio of workers to residents indicates substantial local employment opportunities.
-In the 12-month period ending June 2025, employment increased by 4.1%, while labour force increased by 4.7%, resulting in an unemployment rise of 0.5 percentage points.
-By comparison, Greater Melbourne recorded employment growth of 3.5% and unemployment rose by 0.5 percentage points.
-State-level data to Sep-25 shows VIC employment grew by 1.08% year-on-year, with the state unemployment rate at 4.7%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Broadmeadows' employment mix suggests local growth of approximately 6.0%% over five years and 12.8% over ten years.
+The area has a significant specialization in transport, postal & warehousing, with an employment share of 2.0 times the regional level.
+Conversely, professional & technical services show lower representation at 5.0% compared to the regional average of 10.1%.
+The worker-to-resident ratio was 0.9 as per the Census, indicating substantial local employment opportunities.
+In the 12-month period ending June 2025, employment increased by 4.1% while labour force increased by 4.7%, resulting in an unemployment rate rise of 0.5 percentage points.
+For comparison, Greater Melbourne recorded employment growth of 3.5%, labour force growth of 4.0%, and a similar unemployment increase of 0.5 percentage points.
+National employment forecasts from Jobs and Skills Australia, issued May 2025, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Broadmeadows' employment mix suggests local growth of approximately 6.0% over five years and 12.8% over ten years.

 Frequently Asked Questions - Employment